circlefin/buidl-wallet-contracts/src/msca/6900/v0.8/modules/multisig/README.md

 ## Core Functionalities
 Core features include:
 1. Weighted multisig validation on execution functions.
-2. Execution functions that modify account by adding signers, removing signers, or updating signer weights, and/or modifying the threshold weight.
+2. Execution functions that modify account by adding signers, removing signers, updating signer weights, and/or modifying the threshold weight.
 These functions are guarded by the above validation function.
 3. Support for EOA signers, ERC-1271 smart contract signers and public key signers.

 ## Technical Decisions